AliSoftware/alisoftware.github.io/_posts/2016-03-27-pattern-matching-1.md

 * Combining them all to create some magic.

 ⏩ Read next part of this article series here: [part 2](/swift/pattern-matching/2016/03/30/pattern-matching-2/) {: .note }

+Thanks to [Frank Manno](https://github.com/frankieshakes) for updating the code samples of this article to Swift 3!
+{: .note }